 [mysqld]option file group but not the

-[mysqld_safe]group, you can ensure that mysqld_safe gets the same value when invoke using mysql.server as when invoked manually by putting the same
+[mysqld_safe]group, you can ensure that mysqld_safe gets the same value when invoked from mysql.server as when invoked manually by putting the same

 pid-filesetting in both the